 What is The Affordable Care Act (Obamacare)?

 The Affordable Care Act, also known as “Obamacare”, is a federal law that requires most everyone to have health insurance.
 This can be done in a multitude of ways, from obtaining coverage from an employer, buying directly from an insurance carrier, or signing up for coverage on the government-run exchange, known as the Health Insurance Marketplace.
-If someone does not obtain such coverage, then a tax penalty could be awaiting you around tax time.
 An important feature of this legislation, is that is does not allow insurers to deny coverage based on a health condition you had before getting on a plan, known as a “preexisting condition”, and you can’t be charged more because of it.
 For more on the nitty gritty details on The Affordable Care Act, click here.
 Something to keep in mind is that plans under The Affordable Care Act, are not required to cover vision and dental for adults, but if someone is under 18 years old wanting coverage, these could be offered.
 If you are needing to get either dental or vision coverage, we are more than happy to help you.

 Why Should I Buy Health Insurance?

-Literally everyone should buy health insurance because it is mandatory, unless you qualify for a hardship exemption.
-One thing that may come to mind naturally is that it may make more sense to take the tax hit than to buy an expensive policy, that you may not think you need.
-First, keep in mind that health insurance can be less expensive than the tax penalty you face if you don’t have health insurance.
-Secondly, the amount you would have to pay out-of-pocket for a medical emergency if you do not have health insurance is much higher than the tax penalty.
+Literally everyone should buy health insurance because it is critical when the unexpected health emergency arises.
 In fact, medical bills are a leading cause of consumer debt and related financial problems.
 Data from 2009 shows this number to be around 60%, quite frightening to say the least.
 For a real world example, consider this.
 An uninsured with appendicitis might pay nearly $40,000, while an insured one with the same condition, could pay as little as $1,500.

 What If I Have A Family?